edgelesssys/contrast/docs/docs/examples/vault.md

 # Vault

-**This tutorial guides you through deploying a Vault as a confidential Contrast deployment by using the build-in transit engine API for Sealing/Unsealing based on the [workload secret](../architecture/secrets.md#workload-secrets) of Contrast.**
+**This tutorial guides you through deploying a Vault as a confidential Contrast deployment by using the built-in transit engine API for Sealing/Unsealing based on the [workload secret](../architecture/secrets.md#workload-secrets) of Contrast.**

-Vaults are identity-based secrets and encryption management systems, which provide encryption services that are gated by authentication and authorization methods to ensure secure, auditable and restricted access to secrets, such as API keys, passwords, encryption keys or certificates.
+[Vault](https://openbao.org/) is an identity-based secrets and encryption management system, which provides encryption services that are gated by authentication and authorization methods to ensure secure, auditable and restricted access to secrets, such as API keys, passwords, encryption keys or certificates.
-Vault applications like OpenBao or HashiCorp provide a unified interface to any secret, while achieving tight access and recording a detailed audit log.

 Contrast allows to leverage these advantages of having a secure secret and encryption management system into a confidential computing environment, further shielding the secrets from the workload operator.

 ## Sealing and Unsealing of Vaults
-Sealing ensures that all sensitive data within the Vault remains inaccessible and protected when the system is not in active use.
+[Sealing](https://openbao.org/docs/concepts/seal/) ensures that all sensitive data within the Vault remains inaccessible and protected when the system is not in active use.
 It provides a security boundary that prevents unauthorized access during restarts or shutdowns.

 Unsealing is required to transition Vault into an operational state, allowing authorized access to stored secrets.
-Vault implementations by default use a set of unseal keys derived from as master key, building up on Shamir's Secret Sharing scheme.
+Vault implementations by default use a set of unseal keys derived from a master key, building up on Shamir's Secret Sharing scheme.
 Further to auto-unseal Vaults, the process can be delegated to another already initialized Vault by using an exposed [transit secrets engine API](https://openbao.org/api-docs/secret/transit/) as the unsealing mechanism.